United States military jury

-A United States military "jury" (or "members", in military parlance) serves a function similar to an American civilian jury, but with several notable differences.
+A United States military "jury" serves a function similar to an American civilian jury, but with several notable differences.
 Only a general court-martial (which may impose any sentences, from dishonorable discharge to death) or special court-martial (which can impose sentences of up to one year of confinement and bad-conduct discharge) includes members.
 There are no members in a trial by summary court-martial (which can impose sentences of up to 30 days of confinement).
-If the defendant at a general or special court-martial chooses to be tried by members rather than by a military judge alone, the members are responsible for rendering both a verdict and sentence should the accused be found guilty.
+If the defendant at a general or special court-martial chooses to be tried by members rather than by a military judge alone, the members are responsible for rendering the verdict, while the judge renders the sentence in a non-capital case.
+In capital cases they also render the sentence or may refer the decision to the judge for a lower sentence.
 The charges are brought forward by an officer called a "convening authority", who also selects the members who try the accused.
 The charges are prosecuted by judge advocates called "trial counsel".
 Defendants facing general or special courts-martial are represented free of charge from judge advocates acting as defense counsel.
 Defendants may also be represented at general or special courts-martial by civilian attorneys hired at their own expense.
 While not required by Congressional law, service policy provides that, at summary courts-martial, many military accused receive representation from a judge advocate defense counsel free of charge.

 Mechanics

 Jury composition

-A special court-martial must have at least three members.
-A general court-martial must have at least five members unless the death penalty is a mandatory sentence, in which case there must be at least 12 members.
-The convening authority may detail as many members to a court-martial as he or she chooses so long as the minimum number is met.
-The convening authority chooses "such members of the armed forces as, in his [or her] opinion, are best qualified for the duty by reason of age, education, training, experience, length of service, and judicial temperament."
+The convening authority must detail at least four members in a special court-martial, at least eight members in a general court-martial, and at least twelve members in a general court-martial where the death penalty is possible.
+The military judge, after challenges, impanels only the minimum number from the remaining members.
+The convening authority chooses "such members of the armed forces as, in his opinion, are best qualified for the duty by reason of age, education, training, experience, length of service, and judicial temperament."

 If the defendant is a commissioned officer, all of the members must also be commissioned officers.
 If the defendant is a warrant officer, the members may be either commissioned officers or warrant officers.
-If the defendant is an enlisted member of the armed forces, the members may be commissioned officers, warrant officers, and, if the defendant requests it, enlisted members.
-If an enlisted defendant requests to be tried by a panel that includes enlisted members, at least one-third of the members must be enlisted.
-All members of the court-martial are required to be senior or equal in rank to the defendant.
+If the defendant is an enlisted member of the armed forces, the members may be commissioned officers, warrant officers, and enlisted members.
+An enlisted defendant may request to be tried by a panel entirely made up of officers, or a panel at least one-third of whom are enlisted.